chazkondo/Bronsons-Pixel-Painter-Chrome-Add-on/README.md

 # Chrome Companion

-A way to get started creating your own chrome extension and testing it your own dev environment.
+A way to get started creating your own chrome extension and testing it in your own dev environment.

 Once added, click on the newly added icon, and play with a portable version of Bronson's Pixel Painter (see acknowlegements).